policyoftruth/pulumi-demo/README.md

 pulumi login azblob://pulumi-backend
 ```

-## Random useful commands
-* Some commands used are embedded below in my example env file.
-* Log into your local sessions as your service account:

 ## Example env file to source, YMMV
 This file is mean to be created for local use only.
 I usually keep it in a
 `/tmp` folder which is included in my `.gitignore`.
 The idea being, you can